 Think about history and science?
-Can you combine your children so they’re studying the same period or the same science topics?
+Can you combine your children so they’re studying in the same period or the same science topics?
 Being able to complete one set of experiments or watch one documentary is much simpler than trying to fit in two or three different sets of experiments, movies, and documentaries.

 We can’t do it all, so prioritize and reduce your subjects, then simplify your curriculum.
 You’ll make your life much easier.

-3. Look outside the 9-3 school hours
+3. Look Outside the 9-3 School Hours

 When you’re overwhelmed, reduce your expectations for school hours.
-Instead consider options for folding education into your everyday life.
+Instead, consider options for folding education into your everyday life.
 It doesn’t just reduce your anxiety, it also encourages children to see education as scholé, restful learning, rather than a job.